jayeshnair29/codeandcrate/_posts/2025-09-18-amazon-great-indian-festival-deals-to-watch.md

 <div style="display: flex; flex-wrap: wrap; align-items: center; margin-bottom: 2rem;">
   <div style="flex: 1; min-width: 200px; margin-right: 1.5rem;">
     If you're looking for the absolute best value, this is it.
 The OnePlus Nord series is known for delivering premium features at a budget price, and the Nord Buds 3 Pro are no exception.
-The sale price is expected to be **₹2,999**, which is a steal for earbuds with this level of quality and performance.
+The sale price is expected to be <strong>Rs 2,999</strong>, which is a steal for earbuds with this level of quality and performance.
 This is an instant buy for me if it hits that price.
     <div class="text-center my-4">
       <a href="https://amzn.to/4guwaiQ" class="btn btn-dark" target="_blank" rel="noopener sponsored">Add to Cart on Amazon</a>
     </div>